-Sprigr vs Meilisearch: Client-Side Search vs Self-Hosted Search
+Sprigr vs Meilisearch: client-side vs self-hosted search.

 Meilisearch is a popular open-source search engine known for its developer-friendly API and excellent typo tolerance.
 But it requires a server to run.
 Sprigr takes a fundamentally different approach: the search engine compiles to WebAssembly and runs entirely in the browser.
 No server, no infrastructure, no per-query costs.